(1) Facilitate the registration of putative fathers who want to be notified in the event that their child may be placed for adoption.

 (d) An administrative agency proceeding in another state.

-(O) The PCSA or PCPA arranging the adoption shall file the response received from the Ohio putative father registry's office with the court prior to the issuance of the final adoption decree or the interlocutory order of adoption.
+(I) The agency or attorney arranging the adoption shall file the response received from the Ohio putative father registry's office with the court prior to the issuance of the final adoption decree or the interlocutory order of adoption.

 Promulgated Under: 119.03